 The Halloween season is a fantastic time to do some truly spooky science!
-Here are some our favorite haunted science experiments and activities to do with kids.
+Here are some our favorite halloween science experiments and activities to do with kids.

 Make your own gel clings out of a few simple kitchen ingredients!
 This fun craft rolls science and art into one as you observe the viscosity of the liquid gelatin and how the gel clings get thinner as the water evaporates after a few days!

 Learn polymer science by making your own slimy, ooey, gooey GAK using just a few simple ingredients.
 This is a fantastic sensory play experience for the kids as they knead it, roll it, pull it, make bubbles, and pop it!

 Nothing screams Halloween quite like a foggy cauldron of water and dry ice.
 Let

 your kids concoct their own witch’s brew, blow spooky bubbles,

 carbonate their own juice, and more!